Artists' Book (handmade)

 Wood Engravings by Dale DeArmond

-Note: this book is bound accordion-style.
-Contents are enclosed in a black clamshell case.
-Opens up to the shape of a Tlingit clan house.
-Colloquially referred to as “The Hat Book” by DeArmond.
-Each copy contains 12 hand-pulled color wood engravings; they are featured below (click on any for more information).
+Editor's note: this book is bound accordion-style; its contents are enclosed in a custom, handmade black clamshell case.
+It opens up to the shape of a Tlingit clan house.
+Colloquially referred to as "The Hat Book" by DeArmond, each copy contains twelve hand-pulled color wood engravings; they are featured below (example prints are not available for most titles in the series, thus resulting in low-quality representation; click on any for more information).

 From the colophon: